-Forrest Inslee earned an MA and PhD from Northwestern University in communication/ethnography, and an MCS in cross cultural theological education from Regent College.
-He spent six years working among the urban poor in Chicago, and later lived for four years in Istanbul supporting community development and leadership training for the emerging churches there.
-His primary teaching interests lie in intercultural studies, Native American issues, environmental justice, and social entrepreneurship.
+Forrest Inslee earned an MA and PhD from Northwestern University in communication/ethnography, and an MA in Theology from Regent College.
+He worked a number of years among the urban poor in Chicago, and later lived in Istanbul supporting community development and leadership training for the emerging churches there.
+His primary teaching interests lie in community development, intercultural studies, environmental justice, and social entrepreneurship.

 MA in Performance Studies, School of CommunicationNorthwestern University, Evanston, Illinois, USA – 1989 Areas of specialization: Intercultural Communication/Ethnography MA: Renewal in Northwest First Nations Culture through Performance, Art and Literature

 Masters of Christian Studies: Interdisciplinary StudiesRegent College Vancouver, British Columbia, Canada – 1998 Area of specialization: Culturally Contextualized Theological Education

 PhD in Performance Studies, School of CommunicationNorthwestern University, Evanston, Illinois, USA – 1992 Areas of specialization: Intercultural Communication/Ethnography PhD: Performance, Art, and Identity among Chicago’s Homeless

 Globalization (traditional and online versions)

 Health, Healing, and Culture (traditional and online versions)